Nihali language

-Nihali, also known as Nahali (/nll/), is an endangered language isolate that is spoken in west-central India by approximately 2,500 people as of 2016.
-The name of the language derives from nahal, meaning "tiger".
+Nihali, also known as Nahali (निहाली, नहाली Nihālī, Nahālī, /nll/), is an endangered language isolate that is spoken in west-central India by approximately 2,500 people as of 2016.
+The name of the language derives from nahāl, meaning "tiger".

 Nihali has not been definitively proven to be related to any other surrounding language families of South Asia, such as Munda, Indo-Aryan, and Dravidian languages, nor to other language isolates like Burushaski and Kusunda.
+However, a connection with Ainu has been suggested.

 Linguistic situation

 The Nihali tribal area is just south of the Tapti River spanning the border between Maharashtra and Madhya Pradesh around Buldhana district and Burhanpur district.
 However, only the villages in the Buldhana district - Jamod, Sonbardi, Kuvardev, Chalthana, Ambavara, Wasali, and Cicari - still use the Nihali language today.
 There are dialectal differences between the Jamod-Sonbardi and the Kuvardev-Chalthana varieties.
 Historically, Nihali was spoken around the village of Tembi in Burhanpur district as well.

 Today there are no longer any monolingual speakers of the language, as Nihali speakers are likely to speak varieties of Korku, Marathi, or Hindi among others.
 There is no established writing system for the language.